peterjc/backports.lzma/README.md

 Based on this work, it was backported to also run on Python 2.6, 2.7 and 3.0, 3.1 and 3.2 by Peter Cock.

-Later contributors include: Tomer Chachamu
+Later contributors include: Tomer Chachamu, Wynn Wilkes

 Bug Reports